shakhawat-devops/OpenSearch/OpenSearch-StatefulSets/OpenSearch-Dashboard/Readme.md

 public internet > ingress-controller > OpenSearch Dashboard > OpenSearch Cluster

-To achive this I have written a ingress resource file now we will deploy this in your cluster.
+To achive this I have written a ingress resource file now deploy this into your cluster.
 Run <kubectl apply -f ingress.yaml> and done.

 Hit the browser by typing "opensearch.eastnetic.com" and boom!
 You will see the login page of the opensearch cluster.
 Please note that for on-prem cluster you need to add a host entry in your host file mentioning your ingress controller ip to the fqdn of opensearch.
 In my case it is